-Earlier today, I reported on the announcement of a Microsoft/Yahoo! search pact.
-I asked some fellow Search Agents to consider the potential impact of this agreement on the industry, the companies involved, advertisers, and searchers:
+Earlier today, I on the announcement of a Microsoft/Yahoo! search pact.
+I asked some fellow Search Agents to consider the potential impact of this agreement on viagra canada the industry, the companies involved, advertisers, and searchers:

 Darren Kelly | VP, Social Media: “The one thing I hope survives out of the Yahoo ashes is the Search Monkey ‘enhanced results’ program.
 This was the ability to complement each search result listing with additional relevant information, such as related blog posts or user reviews from message boards.
 Including ‘the crowd’s’ viewpoint on each listing is a very cool idea, and provides real benefit to a user trying to assess the validity of a search result.”